Active Substance: brentuximab vedotin

 Adcetris is used to treat adults with Hodgkin lymphoma (HL, a type of cancer that originates from blood cells in the lymphatic system, a part of the immune system) when the tumour cells are CD30-positive (when they have a protein called CD30 on their surface).
 It is used:

-- when the cancer has come back or has not responded to at least two previous therapies and when autologous stem-cell transplant or multi-agent chemotherapy (a combination of anticancer medicines) are not treatment options.
+- when the cancer has come back or has not responded to at least two other therapies and when autologous stem cell transplant or multi-agent chemotherapy (a combination of cancer medicines) cannot be used.

 Adcetris is also used to treat systemic anaplastic large cell lymphoma (sALCL, a CD30-positive cancer of white blood cells called T lymphocytes), when the cancer has come back or has not responded to other treatments.

 Because the number of patients with HL and sALCL is low, the diseases are considered ‘rare’, and Adcetris was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 15 January 2009.

 The medicine can only be obtained with a prescription.

 Adcetris should be given under the supervision of a doctor who has experience in the use of cancer treatments.

 The recommended dose is 1.8 mg per kilogram body weight given by a 30-minute infusion (drip) into a vein every three weeks.
 Patients should be monitored during and after the infusion for certain side effects and they should have full blood counts checked before every dose of Adcetris.
 Treatment should continue for up to 1 year unless the disease gets worse or severe side effects develop.

 The doctor may interrupt or stop treatment, or reduce the dose, if the patient develops certain serious side effects.
 See the summary of product characteristics (also part of the EPAR) for more information.